 Why choose an MFT?

-In a recent study, consumers report that marriage and family therapists are the mental health professionals they would most likely recommend to friends.
-Over 98 percent of clients of marriage and family therapists report therapy services as good or excellent.
+In a recent study, consumers report that marriage and family therapists are the mental health professionals they would recommend to friends.
+Over 98% of clients of marriage and family therapists report therapy services as good or excellent.